ASHBOURNE, Derbyshire Dales

 - Lounge and kitchen on ground floor

-- Double & twin bedrooms and bathroom on first floor
+- Double & twin bedrooms and newly refurbished bathroom (February 2018) on first floor

 - FreeSat TV with iPlayer